CODE OF BUSINESS CONDUCT AND ETHICS

-If doubt exists as to whether the information is material or has been released to the public, don't trade until you have consulted with management.
-In order to avoid the appearance that any Buckle Teammate is trading on inside information, no Teammate may engage in "short sales," or trade in puts, calls or other options on Buckle's stock.
-Teammates may of course purchase Buckle's securities and exercise stock granted to them, as long as they are not basing decisions on inside information.
+If doubt exists as to whether the information is material or has been released to the public, a Teammate should not trade until he/she has consulted with management.
+In order to avoid the appearance that any Buckle Teammate is trading on inside information, no Teammate may engage in “short sales,” or trade in puts, calls, or other options on Buckle’s stock.
+Teammates may of course purchase Buckle’s securities and exercise stock granted to them, as long as they are not basing decisions on inside information.

-Teammates are prohibited from taking for yourself, personally, opportunities that are discovered through the use of corporate property, information or position, unless the Board of Directors has declined to pursue the opportunity.
-You may not use corporate property, information, or position for personal gain, or to compete with Buckle directly.
-You owe a duty to Buckle to advance its legitimate interests wherever the opportunity to do so arises.
+Teammates are prohibited from taking for themselves, personally, opportunities that are discovered through the use of corporate property, information or position, unless the Board of Directors has declined to pursue the opportunity.
+Teammates may not use corporate property, information, or position for personal gain, or to compete with Buckle directly.
+Teammates owe a duty to Buckle to advance its legitimate interests wherever the opportunity to do so arises.

 Teammates should endeavor to deal fairly with Buckle’s suppliers, competitors and Teammates and with other persons with whom Buckle does business.
 Teammates should not take advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.

-If you are uncertain whether a particular activity or relationship is improper under this Code or requires a waiver of this Code, you should disclose it to Buckle's Legal department or President (or the Board of Directors if you are a director) who will make a determination first, whether a waiver of this Code is required and second, if required, whether a waiver will be granted.
-You may be required to agree to conditions before a waiver or a continuing waiver is granted.
-However, any waiver of this Code for an executive officer or director may be made only by Buckle's Board of Directors and will be promptly disclosed to the extent required by applicable law, rule (including any rule of any applicable stock exchange) or regulation.
+If a Teammate is uncertain whether a particular activity or relationship is improper under this Code or requires a waiver of this Code, the Teammate should disclose it to Buckle's Legal Department or the President of Buckle (or the Board of Directors if he/she is a director) who will make a determination first, whether a waiver of this Code is required and second, if required, whether a waiver will be granted.
+The Teammate may be required to agree to conditions before a waiver or a continuing waiver is granted.
+However, any waiver of this Code for an executive officer or director may be made only by Buckle’s Board of Directors and will be promptly disclosed to the extent required by applicable federal law, rule (including any rule of any applicable stock exchange) or regulation.